 Since launching in March 2021, the program has become a major driver of engagement across ImmunoGen’s remote world.
 Employees can't wait to redeem their Blueboard rewards, as measured by a best-in-class, 96% reward activation rate within the first 30 days of launch.

-How recognition can foster inclusivity.
+How employee recognition can foster inclusivity.

 1. The performance bar has changed, and so should your expectations: